lfogawa/pharmasolbackend/readme.md

 <br>

-📌 Exchange of Medicines between Pharmacy Stocks.<br>
+📌 Exchange of medicines between pharmacy stocks.<br>
 ✔️ Service to record the exchange of medicines between pharmacies, to balance their stocks when necessary.
 The exchange of medicines involves decreasing the quantity of a particular medicine from the source pharmacy and adding this quantity to the destination pharmacy.
 The stocks of both pharmacies must be updated and reflect the final quantity after the exchange.<br>
 - Endpoint: HTTP PUT ⇒ /stocks<br>
 - Request:<br>